varunjain0888/Baraka/README.md

 5. Any update in DB will trigger update in UI as it observed as live data

 # SECTION 2:
-# Top Trending News/First 6 news articles Horizontal list
+## Top Trending News/First 6 news articles Horizontal list
 1. News Read from json file using jackson
 2. After fetching news from json file it is stored in Database
 3. Live data is observed for any changes
 4. Top 6 is only passed to top trending news adapter

 # SECTION 3:
-# Vertical list for news feeds
+## Vertical list for news feeds
 1. Above fetched news from json file which is there in database is fetched and drop first 6 element
 2. Remaining data passed to news feed adapter to display on UI

+## Unit test cases
+1. Unit test cases for Article Dao to test articles fetched from DB properly
+2. Unit test cases for Stocks Dao to test stocks fetched fromm DB properly.